YouTube mom Ruby Franke apologizes at sentencing in child abuse case

-SALT LAKE CITY — (AP) — Ruby Franke, a Utah mother of six who gave parenting advice to millions via a once-popular a YouTube channel, shared a tearful apology to her children for physically and emotionally abusing them before a judge sentenced her Tuesday to serve up to 60 years in prison.
+SALT LAKE CITY — (AP) — Ruby Franke, a Utah mother of six who gave parenting advice to millions via a once-popular a YouTube channel, shared a tearful apology to her children for physically and emotionally abusing them before a judge delivered a sentence that could put her in prison for years, if not decades.

+Franke also claimed that she had been “manipulated” by her fellow YouTuber and business partner.

-Franke told Judge John J. Walton that she would not argue for a shorter sentence before she stood to thank local police officers, doctors and social workers for being the "angels" who saved her children from her at a time when she says she was under the influence of her business partner, Jodi Hildebrandt.
-The Utah mental health counselor, who had been hired to work with Franke's youngest son before going into business with Franke, also received a prison sentence Tuesday of up to 60 years.
+Franke told the judge that she would not argue for a shorter sentence before she stood to thank local police officers, doctors and social workers for being the "angels" who saved her children from her at a time when she says she was under the influence of her business partner, Jodi Hildebrandt.
+The Utah mental health counselor, who had been hired to work with Franke's youngest son before going into business with her, also received four consecutive prison sentences of one to 15 years.

+However, the women will only serve up to 30 years in prison due to a Utah state law that caps the sentence duration for consecutive penalties.
+The Utah Board of Pardons and Parole will consider their behavior while incarcerated and determine how much of that time each will spend behind bars.

-“I’ll never stop crying for hurting your tender souls,” Franke said to her children, who were not present at the sentencing hearing.
+“I’ll never stop crying for hurting your tender souls,” Franke said to her children, who were not present at the sentencing hearing in St. George.
 “My willingness to sacrifice all for you was masterfully manipulated into something very ugly.
 I took from you all that was soft and safe and good.”

-Franke and Hildebrandt had each pleaded guilty to four counts of aggravated child abuse for trying to convince Franke's two youngest children that they were evil, possessed and needed to be punished to repent.
+Franke, 42, and Hildebrandt, 54, had each pleaded guilty to four counts of aggravated child abuse for trying to convince Franke's two youngest children that they were evil, possessed and needed to be punished to repent.
 The women were arrested at Hildebrandt's house in the southern Utah city of Ivins last August after Franke's 12-year-old son escaped through a window and asked a neighbor to call the police, according to a 911 call released by the St. George Police Department.

 The boy was thin, covered in wounds and had duct tape around his ankles and wrists.
 He told investigators that Hildebrandt had put ropes on his limbs and used cayenne pepper and honey to dress his cuts, according to a search warrant.

-Note: This story has been updated to correct that Franke and Hildebrandt can only serve up to 30 years in prison for consecutive sentences under Utah state law.